www.ShootBane.com

 Before taking a concealed-carry permit class carefully research and compare the instructors' qualifications and especially the course content.

-The skill / ability you gain from your concealed-carry course might well be the life-or-death factor for you or your most precious loved ones; this is a horrifying, played-out-many-times-every day, fact on today's earth.
+The skill / ability you gain from your concealed-carry course might well be the life-or-death factor for you or your most precious loved ones; this is a horrifying fact, played-out-many-times-every day, on today's earth.

 Common: Concealed-Carry courses that will allow (but not qualify) a person to apply for a 'permit.